ArturRejment/cancer-development-simulation/README.md

 ## How to run?

 Simulation is implemented in c++ language.
-To compile the program with **g++** complier open the simulation directory in a terminal and type 'g++ main.cpp -o main'.
-Then open 'main.exe' file to run the program.
+To compile the program with **g++** complier open the simulation directory in a terminal and type `g++ main.cpp -o main`.
+Then open `main.exe` file to run the program.

 ## Output

-The simulation generates output file 'simulationProcess.txt' with the details of the simulation process.
+The simulation generates output file `simulationProcess.txt` with the details of the simulation process.